qtoussaint/pangenome_merge/README.md

   - `intermediate_graphs/merged_graph_<index>.gml`: checkpoint graphs from each merge iteration
   - `pangenome_reference_aa/`: an MMseqs2 amino acid database containing representative protein sequences for each node (COG) in the final graph
   - `pangenome_metadata.sqlite`: an SQLite database containing all metadata for the final merged graph
+  - `summary_statistics.txt`: core / soft-core / shell / cloud gene counts (with a strain-level breakdown if PopPUNK clusters were provided via `--include-clusters`)

 ## Generating additional outputs